mrlinnth/astro-template/README.md

 | `yarn preview`         | Preview your build locally, before deploying     |
 | `yarn astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `yarn astro -- --help` | Get help using the Astro CLI                     |

+For SSG mode, you will need to first build and then run node server.

+- `yarn build`
+- `node ./dist/server/entry.mjs`